JNavas2/Archive-Page/README.md

 - **Customizable Toolbar Icon (NEW):** Choose between a Dropdown menu, Direct Search, or Direct Archive for the toolbar button (Desktop).
 - **Firefox** is again directly supported, both desktop and Android.
 - **Aliases** of Archive Today can be selected in Options if needed to work-around connection issues.
+- **Permissions** in Chrome have been changed to work-aroound the update "silent kill" issue.

 ---